Fabian-Kleine/ismyapponline-template/README.md

 ## Docs

+To find out more about the script open [script.js](/blob/main/script.js) and read the comments.

-You can find out more in the [official docs](https://ismyapponline.vercel.app/docs/introduction).
+To find out more visit the [official docs](https://ismyapponline.vercel.app/docs/introduction).